-Using the recipes included in the project manual, prepare an exhibit of 3 cereal marshmallow bars; OR 1⁄4 of 8" square or round coffeecake; OR 3 cookies.
+Using the recipes included in the project manual, prepare an exhibit for one of the classes below.
 No icing should be on any products.
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Bars, coffeecake, or cookies should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete the What's on Your Plate?
 Activity on pages 10-11 in the 4-H Cooking 101 project manual.
 Bring a document with printed pictures of your 3 or more plates and the answers to questions 1-7 to remain on display with your project.
 The words on the plates must be legible and clearly visible in the picture.
-Pictures, graphics or photos are acceptable.
+Pictures, graphics, or photos are acceptable.